vyoung831/Mintee/pull_request_template.md

 Data validators are used to validate the MOC after each AUT to ensure that [business rules](../business-rules.md) are being followed.
 - [ ] All AUT perform MOC validation (using [TestContainer](https://github.com/vyoung831/Mintee/blob/master/doc/dev-notes.md#sharedtestutils)) as part of teardown.
 This includes AUT that don't appear to touch the persistent store.
 - [ ] Separate validators are defined for each entity and transformable that [business rules](https://github.com/vyoung831/Mintee/blob/master/doc/business-rules.md) define.
-- [ ] In validators, business rules are validated in one of the following ways:
+- [ ] In validators, business rules are either
     - Validated and labeled in the comments of its validating function, OR
-    - Not validated and noted in comments that the rule is:
-        - Validated by another validator class, OR
-        - [Enforced](https://github.com/vyoung831/Mintee/blob/master/doc/dev-notes.md#syncing-model-and-objects-with-business-rules) by the model or its subclassed objects.
+    - Noted in comments that the rule is validated by another validator class, or enforced by the model editor or NSManagedObject subclasses.

 # Exceptions
-Document unchecked boxes here:
+Document unchecked items here: